 One problem with bringing our own reusable straws, whether they are silicone or metal, is that they need to be washed after every use.
 One of the chronic lifestyle changes I emphasize in my eBook Make Pain Your Bitch: How to Dominate Your Chronic Life is to eliminate unnecessary energy zappers.
 Those who don’t know what it’s like to live with limited energy or physical abilities are clueless when it comes to understanding how what may seem like a simple task has the ability to increase pain and fatigue.

-Before you dare suggest that I send someone else in my party to wash straws, I want you to think about how much you love your independence.
+Please don’t suggest that I send someone else in my party to wash straws.
+I want you to think about how much you love your independence.
 Plus, relying on others shouldn’t be our only option unless absolutely necessary.

 So what are our options?

-1. We keep fighting for the tools that allow us to live in less pain and hang onto our independence as long as possible.
+1. We keep fighting for the tools that allow us to live in less pain.
+It is important to hang onto our independence as long as possible.

 I use cups with reusable straws at home where they can be easily washed.
-However, when I’m on the go I need every ounce of energy to accomplish what needs to be done and for now that does not include washing cups and straws in public restrooms.
+However, when I’m on the go I need every ounce of energy to accomplish what needs to be done.
+For now, that does not include washing cups and straws in public restrooms.

 Does the plastic straw ban bother you?
 Why or why not?